Echoes from the Past

 "The damp, black earth oozing water at various points"

-Borrowcop appears to be a Welsh compoud of berw, meaning hill and copa, meaning top.
+Borrowcop appears to be a Welsh compound of metathesised bre, meaning hill, with a Cornish-style plural suffix -ow with copa, meaning top.
 This interpretation fits the topography of the area perfectly.

 Bosses TMS, RHS, OS, PR, EM